Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FQqUQHMw4QA.md

 ### Transcript

-> there's always someone asked this is it possible to have a sink also use fluids you can't already do that uh you just need to package it first and we're not gonna do it so that you can just put a pipe in in the sink you're gonna need to package it
+> there's always someone asked this is it possible to have a sink also use fluids you can't already do that, you just need to package it first and we're not gonna do it so that you can just put a pipe in in the sink you're gonna need to package it